kfkchau/Project-Olive-Polis/IM2025 Submission/discipline-engine.md

 #### 🔹 Why this complements business logic

-Business logic defines the structure: problem → requirement → solution → deliverable
+Business logic defines the execution structure: problem → requirement → solution → deliverable
 Disciplinary input defines the depth: what must be included, how it must be reasoned, and what tone it must carry.

 Together, they ensure that outputs are both **structured** and **grounded**.